Capturing Bugs

 Trigger the capture

 Click the screenshot button in the Crosscheck extension popup, or use the floating toolbar on the page.
-Select viewport, full-page, or selected area mode.
+Select visible area, full-page, or selected area mode.
 You can also set an optional capture delay (0, 3, or 5 seconds) to prepare the page state before the screenshot is taken.

 2